Edit 8/9/22: This ideas discussed in this blog series are now published as a tutorial paper.

 If we return to my initial question: If a main-effect is bX = 0.3, with an interaction of bXM = 0.1, what does the data look like?
 We can now say for three quartiles, the difference in slope between the bottom and top quartiles is ~0.1 * 2, or 0.2, So the slope of the bottom quartile is ~0.2, and the slope of the top quartile is ~0.4.

 I think this can be useful for interpreting data, and I think it can also be useful planning analyses.
-In the next (and last) post in this series, I’ll show how this little bit of extra intuition can greatly simplify power analyses for interactions.
+In the next post in this series, I’ll show how this little bit of extra intuition can greatly simplify power analyses for interactions.
+Finally, the fourth post, I go on to discuss which covariates are needed when conducting a test of an interaction.